-Luis tells me that “the majority of coffee producers are not aware of how much it costs exactly to produce a kilogram of coffee.”
-This can leave them unable to effectively budget and allocate resources throughout the year, putting them in a vulnerable position.
+For example, Luis tells me that “the majority of coffee producers are not aware of how much it costs exactly to produce a kilogram of coffee.”
+Consequently, this can leave them unable to effectively budget and allocate resources throughout the year, putting them in a vulnerable position.

-Caravela Coffee’s aim is to build on this report by creating an app that will help farmers track their individual expenses and budget accordingly.
+To illustrate this, Caravela Coffee aims to build on this report by creating an app that will help farmers track their coffee production costs.
 But until then, at least we now know how much, on average, it costs to produce coffee in six countries – and what some of the biggest expenses are.

-In order to organize the data into a usable tool, Caravela Coffee made three key assumptions:
+To organize the data into a usable tool, Caravela Coffee made three assumptions concerning coffee production.

-- The size of the farm was assumed to be three hectares with between 4,500 plants per hectare (Ecuador) and 5,500 plants per hectare (Colombia).
-Luis tells me that this is because “three hectares is what a family needs to survive; with one hectare of land, a family cannot survive.”
-It’s worth noting, however, that costs per hectare (or pound) will always decrease as farm size increases.
+- Firstly, the size of the farm will be three hectares with between 4,500 plants (Ecuador) and 5,500 plants per hectare (Colombia).
+Luis tells me it’s because “three hectares is what a family needs to survive; with one hectare of land, a family cannot survive.”
+It’s worth nothing that costs per hectare (or pound) will decrease as farm size increases.

-- Each farm was assumed to produce 25–30 bags of parchment coffee per hectare.
+- Secondly, each farm will produce 25–30 bags of parchment coffee per hectare.

-- Producers were assumed to have 15% of their planted hectares under renovation each year.
+- Thirdly, each producer will have 15% of their planted hectares under renovation each year.

-Of course, there are some things that will affect the model and that may fluctuate over time.
-Luis tells me, “The fluctuation of the exchange rate affects the producers when the payment per pound is made in dollars – which is what happens.
-For instance, in Colombia, one dollar used to be 3,000 pesos but it has gone down to 2,800 pesos.
-So, the total amount of money that the producer gets is directly affected.”
+Additionally, some things will affect the model and may fluctuate over time.
+Luis says, “The fluctuation of the exchange rate affects the producers when the payment per pound is made in dollars – which is what happens.
+In Colombia, one dollar used to be 3,000 pesos but has gone down to 2,800 pesos.
+So, the money that the producer gets is affected.”

-Additionally, other domestic changes can have an impact.
-For instance, Luis says, “In El Salvador, the minimum salary at the countryside level and the city level are now the same.
-So, the situation for the producer has changed.”
+Other domestic changes also have impact.
+Luis says, “In El Salvador, the minimum salary at country and the city level are the same.
+The situation for the producer has changed.”

 Caravela Coffee’s data is a useful starting point.
-However, it’s important that it continues to be updated and that everyone in the coffee industry – producer, trader, roaster, and more – remains aware of the impact of local changes.
+However, it’s important that it’s updated and that every producer, trader, roaster, and more is aware of the impact of local changes.

 Unripe coffee cherries on the branch.

-As we can see, there is a significant difference in the cost of production, even in countries that are geographically relatively close.
+As we can see, there is a difference in production costs between geographically close countries.

 Colombia: Around one-third of costs go on administration, and another third goes on harvest-time labor, meaning that labor shortages or changes to workers’ rights could have a significant impact here.
 Renovation costs are slightly lower than average.